 Dana Hayward, Secretary

-Roberta Tolan is the Colorado State University Extension Agent for Archuleta County where she develops educational programs in agriculture, horticulture and natural resources, youth development, energy and community development.
+Roberta Tolan is a retired Colorado State University Extension Agent for Archuleta County where she developed educational programs in agriculture, horticulture and natural resources, youth development, energy and community development.
 Prior to this position, she was the Horticulture Extension Agent in Larimer County for seven years, the Director of Education for the Denver Botanic Gardens and the Executive Director of Quarry Hill Nature Center in Rochester, MN.
 Roberta’s first career was in marketing and advertising and she holds a MS in Landscape Horticulture from Colorado State University, an MBA in Marketing from Georgia State University and a BS in Marketing from the University of Illinois, Urbana.
-Term of Office 2 Years; Ends 2019.

 Ross Aragon, Emeritus for Life

 Former Pagosa Springs Mayor, Ross Aragon holds the historical record as the longest serving mayor and town trustee (38 years) in the state of Colorado.
 A former Geothermal Greenhouse Partnership president, Ross Aragon was honored by the organization with Emeritus for Life.